pkrysiak/blog/_posts/2018-03-30-how-i-saved-3-hours.markdown

 ``` - "We have 3 of those patterns! which one do you want precisely?" ```

 You already start to imagine a full day of answering this kind of questions, not counting the delivery mistakes that may happen on the way.
-You go back to `Lightroom` and start to dig in the settings.
+You go back to the program and start to dig in the settings.
-Uncle google starts to give you some hints on "How to watermark photos in Lightroom".
+Uncle google starts to give you some hints on "How to watermark photos in [your-image-editing-software-name]".
 Another 30 minutes passed, but!
 There is a way!
 It can put the watermark sequence on your photo!
 Yay!

 ### Oh but wait a minute! ###
 {: style="color:gray; text-align: center; padding-bottom: 20px"}